This text is translated into Russian by google automatic human level neural machine.

-From the editors of EastRussia: In 2018, there was a “reset” of the Ministry for the Development of the Russian Federation and the Agency for the Development of Human Capital, and they apparently forgot about the document.
-And at the end of last year, two subjects of the Federation were added to the FEFD - the Trans-Baikal Territory and Buryatia.
-Due to the accession of the two regions, all statistical calculations for the federal district have changed - and the notorious Concept has generally lost its relevance.
+From the editors of EastRussia: In 2018, there was a "reset" of the Ministry for the Development of the Russian Far East and the Agency for the Development of Human Capital, and apparently they forgot about the document.
+And at the end of last year, two subjects of the Federation were added to the Far Eastern Federal District - the Trans-Baikal Territory and Buryatia.
+Due to the annexation of the two regions, all statistical calculations for the federal district have changed - and the notorious Concept has generally lost its relevance.

 As you can see, an attempt to solve the problem of depopulation has already been made.
 In the meantime, the region continues to lose population, both for natural reasons (excess of death rate over birth rate), and migratory (leaves more than arrives).

 A brief comment on the well-known Far Eastern expert in the field of demography - Ph.D., a leading researcher at the Pacific Institute of Geography of the Far Eastern Branch of the Russian Academy of Sciences Yu.A.
 Avdeeva: